qixunnn/qixunnn/README.md

 <div align="center">

 # Hello, I'm Qi Xun 👋
+🌐 **Website:** qixun.dev
 **Backend · Cloud · AI Systems**

-Building systems that actually run — not just pass assignments.
+I build systems that solve real problems — not just assignments that work once.

 </div>

 ---

-## ⚡ Who I Am
+## ⚡ About Me

-Computing Science student at **SIT × University of Glasgow**

-I enjoy turning messy real-world problems into working systems — especially where **backend, cloud, and AI** intersect.
+I’m a Computing Science student at **SIT × University of Glasgow** with a strong interest in building systems where **backend, cloud, and AI** come together.

-Less about “training models”, more about:
-> *how the whole system fits together and survives in production*
+What interests me most is not just whether something works, but whether it can be deployed, scaled, and used meaningfully in the real world.

 ---

-## 🧠 What I Like Building
+## 🧠 What I Enjoy Building

-- Scalable backend systems (APIs, microservices, pipelines)
+- Backend systems and APIs
-- AI-powered workflows (not just models — full pipelines)
+- AI-powered workflows and end-to-end pipelines
-- Cloud-native systems that are efficient, not overengineered
+- Cloud-native applications and microservices
-- Anything where I can ask: *“does this actually make sense in real life?”*
+- Systems designed with practical constraints in mind

 ---

-## 🛠️ Stack (things I actually use)
+## 🛠️ Tech Stack

-** 💻 Languages**
+**💻 Languages**
 Python · Java · C/C++ · JavaScript · Kotlin · Rust

-** ⚙️ Backend**
+**⚙️ Backend**
-Flask · Node.js · REST · gRPC · MQTT
+Flask · Node.js · REST APIs · gRPC · MQTT

-** ☁️ Cloud / DevOps**
+**☁️ Cloud / DevOps**
 AWS · Docker · Kubernetes

-**🗄️Database**
+**🗄️ Databases**
 PostgreSQL · MongoDB · Redis

-** 🤖 AI/ML**
+**🤖 AI / ML**
 BERT · OCR · XGBoost

 ---

-## 🚀 Stuff I’ve Built
+## 🚀 Projects

 ### 🏦 AI Underwriting System
-Took raw insurance forms → turned them into actual decisions
+An AI-powered underwriting platform that transformed raw insurance forms into structured risk assessments and quotation support.

-- OCR → structured data → risk scoring pipeline
+- OCR pipeline for extracting and structuring proposal form data
-- Pulled in external data (location, weather, satellite imagery)
+- Integrated external signals such as location, weather, and satellite imagery
-- Focus: outputs that are usable, not just “accurate”

----
+- Focused on producing outputs that were useful for real underwriting workflows

 ### 🚨 FraudBuster
-Detecting fake reviews with ML + microservices
+A microservice-based review moderation system for detecting fake and irrelevant reviews.

-- BERT-based classification + scoring
+- BERT-based classification and relevance scoring
-- Docker + Kubernetes deployment
+- Dockerized services deployed with Kubernetes
-- Redis caching to cut repeated inference
+- Redis caching to reduce repeated inference overhead

----

 ### 🌱 EcoPrompt
+A cloud-native middleware designed to reduce unnecessary LLM usage.

+- Prompt cleaning, compression, and caching pipeline
-Reducing wasted LLM calls
+- Similarity-based reuse to avoid duplicate LLM calls

-- Clean → compress → cache pipeline
-- Avoids duplicate prompts using similarity matching
-- Tracks token, cost, and energy savings
+- Analytics for token, cost, and estimated energy savings

----

 ### 🏥 IoT Monitoring System
-Real-time system with device + cloud integration
+A real-time monitoring system involving device communication and cloud-connected services.

-- MQTT communication between devices
+- MQTT-based communication between IoT devices
-- Cloud messaging + backend services
+- Backend services for messaging and coordination
-- Explored secure access control concepts
+- Explored secure access control for connected operations

 ---

-## 🎯 What I’m Focused On Now
+## 🎯 Current Focus

-- Making systems scale properly (not just “works on my laptop”)
+- Designing systems that scale beyond local development
-- Cleaner architecture (microservices, event-driven design)
+- Building cleaner architectures with microservices and event-driven patterns
-- Practical AI systems that integrate into real workflows
+- Applying AI in ways that integrate into real operational workflows

 ---

-## 📫 Reach Out
+## 📫 Connect

-If you're into backend, cloud, or building real systems — we’ll probably get along.
+If you're interested in backend, cloud, or building practical systems, let’s connect.